NataliaVelasquez18/NataliaVelasquez18/README.md

   ## Current Projects (WIP)

 * [Wheater Analysis with SQLAlchemy and SQLite](https://github.com/NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/blob/main/README.md) - Advanced Data Storage and Retrieval using SQLAlchemy to connect and query a SQLite database.
-Executed statistical analysis with Python, produced visuals with Matplotlib, and provided business recommendations.
+Executed statistical analysis with Python and produced visuals with Matplotlib.

 Tech Stack: SQLite, Python: SQLAlchemy & Matplotlib, Jupyter